bruteai/ICKit/README.md

 ## Models

-Choose your model to that you would like to train.
+Choose your model which you would like to train

 1 - Resnet